 - A 3.0 (B) average or better must be maintained in all graduate coursework.
 In addition, a 3.0 (B) average and a satisfactory balance of grades must be maintained in the approved program of study, or the student will be subject to either probationary status or dismissal from the program.

 - Thesis-option M.S.
-EUG students are required to pass a qualifying examination administered by the department during first year orientation.
+EUG students are required to pass a qualifying examination during first year orientation.

 Requirements for Graduation

-- Formal acceptance of a Program of Study, including thesis research proposal for thesis option students, is required by the department and the School of Graduate Studies upon completion of the GEOG/GEOLOGY 5597.
+- Formal acceptance of a Program of Study, including thesis research proposal for thesis option students, is required EES and the School of Graduate Studies upon completion of the GEOG/GEOLOGY 5597.

 - No more than 12 credit hours of the program may be 300- to 400-level courses, and at least 18 credit hours must be at the 5000-level or above.

 - A formal written thesis and final oral examination are required of thesis option M.S.
 EUG students.
 The format of the thesis must be in accordance with guidelines of the School of Graduate Studies.